 I can tell you from experience that if you don’t know what you’re doing it may cost you.
 You may even discover while trading that long-term investing, which is far less risky, might just be the perfect fit for you.

-But, if you’re ready to start trading cryptocurrencies, here are the three best apps for both beginners looking to get their feet wet, and experts looking to jumpstart their crypto trading game.
+But, if you’re ready to start trading cryptocurrencies, here are the four best apps for both beginners looking to get their feet wet, and experts looking to jumpstart their crypto trading game.

-Here are some of the apps that I use to manage my cryptocurrency trades and investments:
+Here are some of the best apps for trading cryptocurrency that I use to manage my cryptocurrency trades and investments:

 Some of the cool features that come with the Blockfolio app include: